skydiver/nextjs-semantic/README.md

 * Adds more components
 * Fixes several security vulnerabilities

-If you still want to use Semantic UI, switch to `v1.1.0` branch.
+If you still want to use Semantic UI, get release [1.1.0](https://github.com/skydiver/nextjs-semantic/releases/tag/1.1.0)

 ## Deploy to Vercel